Unconscious mind: Paracelsus

 Paracelsus is credited as the first to make mention of an unconscious aspect of cognition in his work Von den Krankheiten (translates as "About illnesses", 1567), and his clinical methodology created a cogent system that is regarded by some as the beginning of modern scientific psychology.

 Shakespeare

 William Shakespeare explored the role of the unconscious in many of his plays, without naming it as such.

 Philosophy

-In his work Anthropology, philosopher Immanuel Kant was one of the first to discuss the subject of unconscious ideas.
+In his work Anthropology from a Pragmatic Point of View, philosopher Immanuel Kant was one of the first to discuss the subject of unconscious ideas.

 Western philosophers such as Arthur Schopenhauer, Baruch Spinoza, Gottfried Wilhelm Leibniz, Johann Gottlieb Fichte, Georg Wilhelm Friedrich Hegel, Karl Robert Eduard von Hartmann, Carl Gustav Carus, Søren Aabye Kierkegaard, Friedrich Wilhelm Nietzsche and Thomas Carlyle used the word unconscious.

-In 1880 at the Sorbonne, Edmond Colsenet defended a philosophy thesis (PhD) on the unconscious.
-Elie Rabier and Alfred Fouillee performed syntheses of the unconscious "at a time when Freud was not interested in the concept".
+In 1880 at the University of Paris, Edmond Colsenet defended a philosophy thesis (PhD) on the unconscious. Élie Rabier and Alfred Fouillée performed syntheses of the unconscious "at a time when Freud was not interested in the concept".